vanbo/WooCommerce-Shipper/README.md

 To start using the WooCommerce Shipper, check it out from the repo, and place it inside your extension as a folder.

 Include HypnoticShipper in hypnoticzoo-shipping.php and you are ready to write more of your extension.

+= ACKNOWLEDGEMENT =
+The HipperXMLParser is based on: http://snipplr.com/view/3491